Clinical-Genomics/BALSAMIC/docs/balsamic_sv_cnv.rst

 The following filter applies for both tumor-normal and tumor-only samples in addition to caller specific filters.

-*ArtefactObs*: Number of observations of the variants from somatic calls on 55 merged WGS normal samples (4 samples, approximately 120X coverage)
+*ArtefactObs*: Number of observations of the variants from somatic calls on high-coverage WGS normal samples (artificially created by mixing several samples)

 ::